Coin Collecting Guide for Beginners Logo

 So your coin set may not contain every denomination listed above or it could contain more than one of a particular denomination.

 An example would be the 50 state quarters.
-The mint coin sets from the years the quarters were made will contain five quarters, one of each of the five states represented that particular year.
+The sets from the years the quarters were made will contain five quarters, one of each of the five states represented that particular year.

 Unlike proof coin sets, the coins in these uncirculated sets are not minted with any special considerations regarding quality.